nekowokaburu/Single-Boiler-Espresso-Machine/README.md

 # Single Boiler Espresso Machine
+## Disclaimer ##
+___
+This site, I or the manufacturers of espresso machines shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in  onnection with use of or reliance of this information.
+No approval has been given by the manufacturer for any modifications.
+Any modifications done should be carried out by qualified electrical personnel.
+Applying this mod to your espresso machine or other machine will not only void your warranty but be irreversible where cuts or holes to the casing are made.
+Also you should know what you are doing when dealing with electricity, water, pressure and heat.
+This document makes no claim for correctness or completeness.
+___

+## Overview ##

 Here you find a full implementation which runs a single boiler espresso machine such as a Vibiemme Domobar.
 You can run this code, if your machine has (or will have):
 - Single brew/steam boiler